mailanalima/mailanalima/README.md

 **`Backend Developer`** **`Data Analytics`**

-Systems Analysis and Development student at Unifavip Wyden, graduating July 2026, based in Porto with hands-on experience in data analysis, business intelligence, and backend development.
+Systems Analysis and Development student at Unifavip Wyden, graduating July 2026, based in Portugal with hands-on experience in data analysis, business intelligence, and backend development.
 With strong analytical thinking and a results-oriented approach.

+Currently building my portfolio with hands-on projects in Python, FastAPI, SQL, and Power BI.
+This repository showcases my work in REST API development, business intelligence dashboards, and data analysis — demonstrating my commitment to clean code, testing, and continuous improvement.

 ### Skills and Technologies